What are Powderpost Beetles?

-Powderpost beetles are wood destroying insects that are found all over the world.
-They wreck havoc on a homes wood structure and are second only to termites in the amount of destruction they create.
-Powderpost beetles can also be very active for many years before a home owner is alarmed of their presence.
+Powderpost beetles are a type of wood destroying insect that can found all over the world.
+They wreck havoc on a homes structure and are second only to termites in the amount of destruction they create.
+They can go unnoticed for many years, despite being active.
+Their presence often comes as a surprise for many homeowners.

 Finding powderpost beetle damage on an older pier home is very common in South Louisiana.
 In many cases the home has been treated in the past and there is no longer an active infestation.
-Unless there was substantial damage caused by the powderpost beetles, there may be no need to worry.
-If the powderpost beetle infestation is still active, having the home treated as soon as possible by a licensed pest management professional is crucial.
+There may be no need to worry about repairs if treated early.
+Having the home treated as soon as possible by a licensed pest management professional is crucial.
 If ignored, floors may develop soft spots or even bigger structural issues.

 The type of treatment required to rid your home of powderpost beetles varies depending on the location of the infestation, the size of the infestation and the exact type of powderpost beetle found.
 While chemically spot treating certain areas of your home may prove successful in some cases, putting a tent around the entire home and fumigating may be the only viable option.
 Fumigating an entire home can also be very costly, but if ignored a powderpost beetle infestation can cause significant structural damage to your home.